Answers to frequently asked questions around COVID-19, from travel to furlough

 If employees refuse to answer, problems can arise.
 Asking about vaccination is probably a reasonable management instruction which means that employers can discipline employees who refuse to answer, but lawyers have different opinions on this and on taking disciplinary action against employees who haven’t been immunised.
 Each case will depend on its own facts; for example employers should be able to justify asking health care professionals if they have been vaccinated, as they are much more likely to be exposed to COVID-19 and pass it to others.
 But employers with staff who have limited contact with other people at all will find it harder to justify.

-Employees who have been vaccinated could show their vaccination record card as proof.
+Employees who have been vaccinated could show their vaccination record card or NHS app vaccination status as proof.

 Asking candidates during recruitment if they have had the vaccine may be justified in certain sectors and job roles where there is a particular health and safety exposure.
 However, generally, medical information is sensitive data that may be deemed inappropriate to ask in interview as employers should avoid asking prospective employees health-related questions.
 Whilst it may be inappropriate to ask prospective employees about their testing and vaccination status, employers can justify processing any data relating to vaccination or testing of existing employees provided it is relevant to the role and is in line with the data protection requirements below.